TeamHypersomnia/PressKit/README.md

 - 24 unique firearms.
 - 4 grenade types, 7 melee weapons and 6 magic spells.
-- 2 game modes: Bomb defuse (team-based) and Gun game (free-for all).
+- 2 game modes: Bomb defusal (team-based) and Gun game (free-for all).
 - An in-game map editor that lets you host a work-in-progress map to test with your friends in a single click.
 Quickly iterate your map unlike in any game engine.

 </div>